astuder/Inside-EZRadioPRO/docs/spi.md

 ## SPI communication

-After receiving a SPI command that is not handled by the SPI peripheral itself, the 8051 will receive an interrupt on vector `0x1f`.
+After receiving a SPI command that is not handled by the SPI peripheral itself, the 8051 will receive an interrupt on `vector.spi_cmd` (0x1f).

 The SPI argument stream is accessible to the EZRadioPRO firmware in `xreg.spi_buffer` (XREG 0x70-0x7f, IDATA 0x5070-0x507f), starting with CMD at `xreg.spi_buffer + 0`.